IFNTF Committee

 President, UK

-National Teaching Fellow and Principal Lecturer, Department of Computer Science, University of Hertfordshire
+National Teaching Fellow, Principal Fellow (PFHEA), Professor of Learning and Teaching, University of Hertfordshire (UK)

 Dr Martina A. Doolan graduated from the University of Hertfordshire (UH) in 1996 having studied a BTEC HND in Computer Studies and a BSc in Computer Science.
 She then joined the University as an academic member of staff and in 5 years progressed from Visiting to Part-time Lecturer and Senior to Principal Lecturer in Computer Science.
 Martina completed the UH Postgraduate Certificate and Postgraduate Diploma, is the first at UH to achieve the award of MA in Teaching and Learning and one of the first five recipients of the Vice Chancellor’s award for Excellence in Teaching and Learning.
 Her Doctorate in 2011 is in Education and based upon innovative uses of social networking technologies in teaching practice.